GoEddie/DeploymentContributorFilterer/README.md

 * Name filters work on an objects name, pretty straight forward.
 * Schema filters work on the name of the schema so you can keep or ignore everything in a specific schema
-* Object type filters work on the type of the object as the Dac Fx api sees it, these types are all documented as properties of the ModelSchema class: [link](http://msdn.microsoft.com/en-us/library/microsoft.sqlserver.dac.model.modelschema.aspx)
+* Object type filters work on the type of the object as the DacFx api sees it, these types are all documented as properties of the ModelSchema class: [link](http://msdn.microsoft.com/en-us/library/microsoft.sqlserver.dac.model.modelschema.aspx)

 The object types are all fields, so the list starts Aggregate, ApplicationRole etc etc. Once you have decided how you will filter you specify the filter itself which is a regex, but don’t be scared it doesn’t have to be complex.